christian-taillon/infosec-interview-questions/itsec-soc.md

 ```
 Man-in-the-middle exploit to fall back to SSL 3.0.
-Attacker needs to make 256 SSL 3.0 requests to reveal one byte of encrypted  messages.
+The attacker needs to make 256 SSL 3.0 requests to reveal one byte of encrypted messages.
 ```

-Describe how HeartBleed works?
+Describe how HeartBleed works.

 What makes DNS monitoring so important?
+(Open ended)

-Name some attributes about an alert that you might use to triage it?
+Name some attributes about an alert that you might use to triage it.